 It’s estimated that the cap will affect 56,000 UK households.

 But don’t let this stop you claiming benefits…

 If you think you might be entitled to benefits that you don’t currently receive then we’d recommend putting in a claim now.
-Every year £10 billion of benefits and tax credits go unclaimed.
+Government research done in 2009-10 revealed that every year £10 billion of benefits and tax credits go unclaimed.
 You can check your entitlement now by using our online benefits checker.